On this page

 Passing probe particles through a sample multiple times can increase the signal to noise per detected particle.
 We demonstrated full field cavity enhanced microscopy with light , and are now extending this approach to iScat measurments.
 We also showed theoretically , that the same principle could enable cryogenic electron microscopy at unprecedented low damage levels.
 The first multi-pass TEM is now in the making .

 Multi-pass microscopy; T. Juffmann, B. B. Klopfer, T. L.I.
 Frankort, P. Haslinger & M. A. Kasevich; Nature Communications, Vol. 7, 12858 (2016)

 Multi-pass transmission electron microscopy; T. Juffmann, S. A. Koppell, B. B. Klopfer, C. Ophus, R. M. Glaeser & M. A. Kasevich; Scientific Reports, Vol. 7, 1699 (2017)

 Phase microscopy is based on interfering a signal wave with a reference wave.
-Depending on local, sample induced phase-shifts, the sensitivity of the most common techniques locally goes to zero.
-Local Wave-front shaping for Phase Imaging uses adaptive optics to maximize sensitivity all across the field of view.
+Depending on local, sample induced phase-shifts, the sensitivity of the most common phase microscopy techniques can be far from ideal.
+We could show this deriving the Cramer Rao bounds in phase imaging for any linear optical system .
+Local Wave-front shaping for Phase Imaging (Lowphi) can then be used to adaptively optimize your microscope to a specific sample .